Mining Erasable Itemsets from a Product Database with the VME algorithm (SPMF documentation)

 Output file format

 The output file format of VME is defined as follows.
-It is a text file, where each line represents an erasable itemset.
+It is a text file where each line represents an erasable itemset.
 On each line, the items of the itemset are first listed.
-Each item is represented by an integer, followed by a single space.
-After, all the items, the keyword "#LOSS:" appears, which is followed by a integer value indicating the loss of profit for that itemset.
+Each item is represented by an integer followed by a single space.
+After all the items, the keyword "#LOSS:" appears, followed by a numeric value indicating the loss of profit for that itemset.

-For example, the first line indicates that the itemset {3} would generate a loss of profit of 150.
-The following lines follows the same format.
+For example, the first line indicates that the itemset {3} would generate a loss of profit of 150.0.
+The following lines follow the same format.

 Performance